GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Preliminaries

-\looseness=-1 At the start of each learning session, learner gets an initial score $score_i$, where a score of $1$ indicates that the learner has already mastered the learning goal and $0$ indicates otherwise.
-During each learning step, learner tackles an exercise $e_t$ and gives a feedback $\text{score}_t$.
-The series of exercises engaged by the learner constitutes the learning path.
-At the end of the session, a final feedback $\text{score}_m$ is provided by learning.
-To evaluate the effectiveness of the recommended learning path, we calculate the improvement in the learner’s feedback scores between the beginning and the end of the session.
+\looseness=-1 To evaluate the effectiveness of the recommended learning path, we calculate the improvement in the learner’s feedback scores between the beginning and the end of the session.
 The effectiveness of the learning path recommendation, denoted as $E_p$ is computed as follows:

-where $E_{\text{sup}}$ represents the maximum achievable score for the learning goals, which corresponds to the total number of learning objectives.
+where $E_{\mathrm{sup}}$ represents the maximum achievable score for the learning goals, which corresponds to the total number of learning objectives.
 Our objective is to maximize the $E_p$ by provide an effective learning path.